pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Synch Status Screen](/images/sat23.png)

 The Synch Status screen will now show the progress of synching all of the repositories to Satellite.
+Since this is the first time you are synching content, it take a bit of time to complete.
+You will likely want to investigate creating a synch plan to schedule synchronizing content during times where your network traffic is less.

 ![Synch Status Screen in action](/images/sat24.png)